 Step 1.

 Choose your design or have your child draw the design directly onto the piece of wood.
 Make sure that your wood is sanded smooth, clean, dried, and unfinished.
-Check out this blog post on: Prepping Wood Surfaces for Wood Burning.

 Step 2.

-Place your design on your wood (make sure it is right where you want it) and tape down on one side (two if it's a large design.)
+Place your design on your wood (make sure it is right where you want it) and tape down on one side (two if it's a large design).
+Make sure it can’t wigggle around.

 Step 3.

-Slide your graphite paper with the black side facing the wood underneath your design.
+Slide your graphite paper with the black/darker side facing the wood underneath your design.

 Step 4.

-Use your embossing tool or a pencil to trace your design using medium pressure.
 The more accurate you are with the transfer, the better your burn will be.
-Make sure you transferred everything before you remove your design and graphite paper.

 Step 5.

-Ensure you are in a well ventilated space, and don any safety equipment.
-Check out my FREE Safety guide here.
-Do remind children of the dangers of a hot tool.
 Warm up your burner, and get started.
 Some children may be old enough to do the burning with adult supervision.
 Kids and adults, no matter the age, will get a kick out of watching the wood burn take shape, just do it safely.

 Step 6.

 Carefully wood burn the art by simply following your transferred lines.
 Go slowly.
 Let the burner do the work.
 Glide along the surface.
 When you're finish you can remove any remaining graphite lines with a quick sand with some sandpaper or a Tombow sand eraser.
-For more tricks and tips, check out: Start Here if you are NEW to Wood Burning

 Step 7.

 Optional, add a finish or let the child artist finish off their masterpiece with some watercolor or markers.
-Check out this blog post on adding watercolor to wood for tricks and tips as well as my go to supplies!
+Check out this blog post on adding watercolor to wood for tricks and tips or Alternative Mediums to use with Pyrography for even more ideas!

 Step 8.

-Add a picture hanger and hang it on your wall to enjoy for years to come.
+Add a picture hanger to the back and hang it on your wall to enjoy for years to come.

-Be sure to share about your project with your kiddo or the finished masterpiece on instagram and/or Pinterest and tag me @woodburncorner.
-I would love to see it!
-You can also find this full project in my book, The Wood Burn Book.
+Be sure to share about your project with your kiddo or the finished masterpiece on instagram and/or Pinterest and tag us @woodburncorner.
+We would love to see it!
+You can also find this full project and others in The Wood Burn Book.

 Want to watch a video of this process instead?